imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/exchanges-and-hot-wallets.md

 - Follow good browser practices while viewing and using exchanges.

-- Always use app-based 2-factor authentication  with exchanges (e.g. Authy<sup>2</sup>, Google Authenticator).
+- Always use app-based 2-factor authentication  with exchanges (e.g. Authy, Google Authenticator).

 - Always use the maximum amount of security/authentication available.